 Activated Video Presets show up in the Upload Job Options dialog box.
 The dialog box appears when a user uploads video files during the upload process.
 They can choose from a list of all activated encoding presets.

-In Dynamic Media Classic, on the Global Navigation bar, click Setup > Application Setup > Video Presets.
+In Adobe Dynamic Media Classic, on the Global Navigation bar, go to Setup > Application Setup > Video Presets.

 Do one of the following: